Best Titan Build Destiny 2: PVE Build Guide

 Subclass – Middle Tree Sentinel

 This build isn’t just a love letter to Energy Accelerant; it is much more than that.
-We still have room for a ton of other armor mods to flesh out this build and make it stronger.
+I still have room for a ton of other armor mods to flesh out this build and make it stronger.

-Starting with our subclass of choice, you would want to run Middle Tree Sentinel on the titan.
+Starting with my subclass of choice, you would want to run Middle Tree Sentinel on the titan.
 This subclass is already really strong for PVE in its own right; there is an incredible synergy made for this build.
 It has the unique mechanic of void detonators.
 Anytime you hit an enemy with a void ability, it will attach a void detonator to them.
 Upon taking further damage, they explode.

 What is already a fun mechanic can really be taken to the next level thanks to another seasonal artifact mod; Warmind’s Decree.
 Due to this, the void detonators have the potential to create warmind’s cells.
 In short; the enemy will explode twice upon dying from any of your void weapons or abilities.
 This also stacks with the Ruinous Effigy and Crown Splitter since they have a void explosive attack.